Racism in association football: Italy

 On 27 November 2005, Marco Zoro attempted to stop the Messina–Inter match by leaving the field with the ball after being tormented by racist taunts from some Inter supporters.
 He was eventually convinced to keep playing by other players, notably by Inter's Adriano.
 These facts then brought strong and unanimous condemnations by the whole football community within Italy, and a five-minute delay for an anti-racism display for all the matches to be played in the next week in the country.
 The actions of the Inter supporters were also brought to the attention of the European football governing body UEFA and the EU.

 In April 2009, Inter's Mario Balotelli, an Italian footballer of Ghanaian descent, was subjected to racial abuse from Juventus fans.
 They were handed a one-game home fan ban as a result.
 At UEFA Euro 2012 playing for Italy, he fell victim to monkey chants during a match against Spain.
 After Italy defeated England in the quarter-finals, Italian newspaper Gazzetta dello Sport published a cartoon depicting Balotelli as King Kong on top of Big Ben.
 After his move from Milan to Liverpool in August 2014, he was the target of more than 8,000 abusive posts on social media between that time, and by March 2015, more than 4,000 of these posts were racist in nature.

 On 3 January 2013, then-Milan midfielder Kevin Prince-Boateng, as well as the remainder of his Milan teammates, walked off the pitch early in a friendly match against lower league side Pro Patria after enduring racial abuse from fans of the latter.

 On 11 May 2014, bananas were thrown at Milan's Kévin Constant and Nigel de Jong, both black, by Atalanta fans during their Milan's 2–1 defeat.
 Atalanta were later fined €40,000.

-On 12 June 2015, Croatian National Soccer Team supporters marked a swastika on the soccer pitch prior to their match against the Italian National Soccer Team.
+On 12 June 2015, Croatian national team supporters marked a swastika on the soccer pitch prior to their match against the Italy national team.
 As a punishment, The Union of European Football Associations (UEFA) ordered a £70,000 fine to the Croatians.
 On top of the fine, the Croatian team was forced to play their next two home matches in an empty stadium.